EquineCastration/Equine-Castration/app/react-native-app/README.md

    npm install -g eas-cli
    ```
 1. Log in to [Expo](https://expo.dev/) account:

    ```bash
    eas login
    ```

+   _Note_: In order to use EAS CLI, you need an Expo Dev account.
+EAS CLI simplifies the process of generating app builds, handling tasks such as managing certificates and app signing.
+You can utilize it to generate builds on their cloud infrastructure (which may incur fees), or opt for local builds using the `--local` parameter without incurring any additional costs.

+   If you're working on this project and want to use the existing EAS CLI setup, please check with the app developer to add you to the project (via expo dev).
+This is necessary if you want to submit updates to the existing app listing on the App Store or Google Play Store.

+   However, if you want to set up the project independently and submit it as a new app, you can create a new configuration for EAS CLI under your own Expo account.
+Note that you'll need to use a unique bundle/application ID to submit the app under your own developer account.

 1. Build your App using the appropriate profile configured in `eas.json`.
 More details [here](https://docs.expo.dev/build/introduction/):

    ```bash